 Application developers work in separate instances of the Message Brokers Toolkit to develop message sets and message flows.
-The Message Brokers Toolkit also communicates with one or more Configuration Managers, and is used to manage broker domains.
+The Message Brokers Toolkit also communicates with one or more Configuration Managers, and you can use it to manage broker domains.

-The Message Brokers Toolkit can be installed on Windows and Linux (x86 platform).
+You can install the Message Brokers Toolkit on Windows and Linux (x86 platform).